-Format: remove (in int flags = None); entry to be removed Inputs: target:
+Format: remove (in int flags = None);

+'''

+Inputs:

+target:

+entry to be removed

+InOuts:

+Outputs:

+PreCond:

 PostCond: - the original entry is closed and removed.

+Perms:

+Query

+Write

 Exec for parent directory.

 Write for parent directory.

+{\tt NotImplemented}

-NotImplemented Throws:
+Throws:

+BadParameter

+IncorrectState

+PermissionDenied

+AuthorizationFailed

-BadParameter IncorrectState PermissionDenied AuthorizationFailed AuthenticationFailed
+AuthenticationFailed

-- a 'BadParameter' exception is thrown if the source is a directory and the 'Recursive' flag is not set. - a 'BadParameter' exception is thrown if the source is not a directory and the 'Recursive' flag is set. - the source will not be dereferenced unless the 'Dereference' flag is given.
-If derefencing is impossible (e.g. on a broken link), an 'IncorrectState' exception is thrown. - other flags are not allowed, and cause a

-'''
+Timeout

+NoSuccess

+- a 'BadParameter' exception is thrown if the

+Notes:

+!

+entry is a directory and the 'Recursive' flag

+is not set.

+- a 'BadParameter' exception is thrown if the

+entry is not a directory and the 'Recursive'

+flag is set.

+- the entry will not be dereferenced unless the

+'Dereference' flag is given.
+If derefencing is

+impossible (e.g. on a broken link), an

+'IncorrectState' exception is thrown.

+- other flags are not allowed, and cause a

 'BadParameter' exception.

 - the default flags are 'None' (0).

 - if the instance was not closed before, this

 call performs a close() on the instance, and

 all notes to close() apply.

 - similar to 'rm' as defined by POSIX.

 - close

 Purpose: closes the object

+Format:

+close

 (in float timeout = 0.0);

-Format: close

 Inputs:

 timeout

 seconds to wait

 InOuts:

 Outputs: -

-PreCond: -
+PreCond:

 PostCond: - the entry instance is closed.

 Perms:

 Throws: NotImplemented

+'''

+'''

 IncorrectState

 NoSuccess

 Notes:

 - any subsequent method call on the object

 MUST raise an 'IncorrectState' exception

 (apart from DESTRUCTOR and close()).

 - close() can be called multiple times, with no

 side effects.

-- if close() is implicitely called in the
+- if close() is implicitly called in the

 DESTRUCTOR, it will never throw an exception.

 - for resource deallocation semantics, see

 Section 2.

 - for timeout semantics, see Section 2.

 // overload permissions because of namespace specific flags

 - permissions_allow

 Purpose: enable a permission

 Format:

 permissions_allow

 (in string id,

 in int

 perm,

 in int

 flags = None);

 Inputs:

 id:

 id to set permission for

 permission to enable

 perm:

+mode of operation

 flags:

-mode of operation

 InOuts:

-Outputs: -
+Outputs:

-PreCond: -
+PreCond:

 PostCond: - the permissions are enabled.

+Perms: Owner

+Throws: NotImplemented

+BadParameter

+IncorrectState

+PermissionDenied

+AuthorizationFailed

+AuthenticationFailed

+Timeout

+NoSuccess

+Notes:

+- all notes to permissions_allow from the

+saga::permissions interface apply.

+- allowed flags are: 'Recursive', 'Dereference'.

+All other flags cause a 'BadParameter'

+exception.

 '''